ykirpichev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * validation set accuracy of 0.956
 * test set accuracy of 0.937

-I chose model described above, batch size 128, number of epochs 50, learning rate set to 0.005 and stopped trained as soon as validation accuracy get greater than 0.95.
+I chose model described above, batch size 128, number of epochs 50, learning rate set to 0.005 and stopped training as soon as get validation accuracy greater than 0.95.
-I used recommendation from lecture and took LeNet architecture and iterativly modified the batch size, number of epochs and any hyperparameters until I got necessary validation accuracy.
+I used recommendation from lecture and took LeNet architecture and iterativly modified the batch size, number of epochs and hyperparameters until I got necessary validation accuracy.

 If a well known architecture was chosen:
 * What architecture was chosen?